shawnhdx0710/xT-weighted-PageRank-on-passing-networks/README.md

-# Evaluating soccer players' offensive influence with using an xT Weighted PageRank on passing networks
+# Evaluating soccer players' offensive influence using an xT Weighted PageRank on passing networks

 ## Overview